camwestwood/xapi/common_structures.md

 ### Context.B
 Common entity identifier: Context.B

-Context.B pattern is similar to Context.A, but with the addition of a contextActivities property with a ‘grouping’ property that allows statements to be associated to the object entities activity as part of a larger whole.
+Context.B pattern is similar to Context.A, but with the addition of a contextActivities property with a ‘grouping’ property.
+This allows statements to be associated to the activity described in the object entities as part of a larger whole.

 <table>
 	<tr><th>Property</th><th>Description</th><th>Entity Obligations</th></tr>